agile8118/node-paginate/README.md

 This command will start both the nodejs server and the webpack in one terminal tab.

-This is the repository that's being used for teaching how to build a pagination system in [this](https://www.youtube.com/channel/UCEygwyqjUUMj6TOnxMsDjjQ) video.
+This is the repository that's being used for teaching how to build a pagination system in [this](https://youtu.be/vP9fOEAlo74) video.
-To view the final solution checkout to this branch: solution-final To view the react solution checkout to this branch: react-solution
+To view the final solution checkout to this branch: solution-final.
+To view the react solution checkout to this branch: react-solution.